Hixie/isd/servers/src/systems-server/techtree/README.md

 There are various other values that have units.
 Those are expressed as a number, followed by an identifier of the specified unit.

+Energies are values with a single unit, where the unit is one that was previously declared with an `energy` directive, as described below.

 Examples: